 Attribution – Non-Commercial – Share Alike (CC BY-NC-SA 4.0)

-Stress test on “U-Hook”
+Weight test on “U-Hook”

 Hook printed in PLA, 2 perimeters, 0.2 mm layer height, 20% infill.
 Weight : 47,4 Kg.

-How to use a parametric file.
+How to use this file ?

 1 / CHOOSE SHAPE